 I couldn't keep myself from glancing out the window every few moments and I was beginning to irritate Cook with my daydreaming and inability commit to anything with any surety.
 An hour later my father returned to the kitchen and asked how we were progressing.
 I reluctantly confessed that we hadn't gotten past the fish course and his face fell with disappointment.

 "Vivienne, I have not asked you for a single contribution to the success of our visit save for this."

 "You asked me to give up my room," I absently retorted; my eyes widening in disbelief that I had spoken so challengingly to my father.

 His face went livid with suppressed anger, "Cook, would you excuse us a moment," he said though his eyes were fixed on me.
-I couldn't hide the fear in my face, "You should be afraid," my father said suggestively.
+I couldn't hide the fear in my face, "You should be afraid," his voice twinged with cruelty.